fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 ## Sequences

 A *sequence* is a logical series of elements of the same type.
-Sequences are lazily evaluated, and individual elements are computed only as required, meaning that a sequence can provide better performance in some circumstances. `seq<'t>` is an alias for [`System.Collections.Generic.IEnumerable<'t>`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1).
+Sequences are lazily evaluated, and individual elements are computed only as required. `seq<'t>` is an alias for [`System.Collections.Generic.IEnumerable<'t>`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1).

 ```fsharp
 // Create